LA0615/Password-Generator/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+This project uses javascript to create a password generator.
+The uswer will select choices for character length, uppercase letters, lowercase letters, special characters, and/or numbers.
+The user will click the GENERATE button and their pssword should appear in the textbox based on their input choices.

 - What was your motivation?
+This project was created to practice what I learned during the javascript classes.

 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+In order to understand functions, for loops, and conditional statements, this project was created so that I could practice these new skills.

 - What problem does it solve?
+This allows a user to select certain criteria for a password that will be generated for them upon request.

 - What did you learn?
+I learned that syntax is important in javascript and that variable must have a specific name in order to perform the required action.

 ## Table of Contents
 M/A